|

 of the services or products being offered to a consuming

-public, her books are like a congenial roadmap with all the
+public, [Howard-Johnson's] books are like a congenial roadmap with all the

 shortcuts and detours to your future prosperity.